codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

 #### Gradient Boosting

+* Generalization of AdaBoost as Gradient Boosting

-In differ to Adaboost the trees depth in Gradient Boost is between 8 to 32.
+* In differ to Adaboost the trees depth in Gradient Boost is between 8 to 32.

 The learning is done by optimizing the loss function.